MetOffice/mule/mule/docs/source/user_guide_fromscratch.rst

-This sets up slightly more of the headers (though it could still go further), it also illustrates how the arrays in the level dependent constants can be set in this way (though in the exmaple we aren't setting them to anything meaningful).
-Note that we are also now explciitly setting the "dataset_type" to indicate that this is a template for a fields-file; therefore a file object constructed from this template will no longer validate unless it is of the specified type (:class:`mule.FieldsFile` in this case).
+This sets up slightly more of the headers (though it could still go further), it also illustrates how the arrays in the level dependent constants can be set in this way (though in the example we aren't setting them to anything meaningful).
+Note that we are also now explicitly setting the "dataset_type" to indicate that this is a template for a fields-file; therefore a file object constructed from this template will no longer validate unless it is of the specified type (:class:`mule.FieldsFile` in this case).